AnchalSharma-dev/Kafka-Elasticsearch-KELK/index.md

 #### I'm Talking About - `From Real-time Kafka events to Elasticsearch insights`.

-Go thorugh below Repo for Slids, configuration files, setup and other info of this topic.
+Go thorugh below Repo for Slides, Configuration files, Setup and other info of this topic.

 **REPO-** [Kafka-Elasticsearch-KELK](https://github.com/anchal1313/Kafka-Elasticsearch-KELK.git)